vrurg/raku-JSON-Class/README.md

 ### Attribute

 Parameters set via `is json` trait for attributes are normally overriding these set by its declarant.
+Moreover, unless the declarant is using `:implicit` or `:!implicit` argument with its `is json` trait then declaring an attribute as JSON-marshallable turns its typeobject into an explicit one.

+There is an exception though: adverbs `:skip`, `:build`, and `:aliases`, used in any combination, but with no other arguments, doesn't affect the status of attribute's declarant.

   - `Bool` **`:skip`**